 Why did you enter the field of public education?

 My fifth grade teacher had such a positive impact on me and while I didn’t realize it at the time, it was this experience and her influence that guided me to the field of education.
 As I began my teaching career, I recalled the experiences that I had as a student and the positive impact that so many of my teachers had on me.
 Working to help students who initially do not experience success and helping them find their way brings me great joy.
 In my role, I have the privilege of working with so many who share a similar vision about what student education should look like and how multiple pathways are essential to student success.

 What do you like most about your new role?

-The ability to work with so many students, teachers, and administrators across our region is something that is very exciting.
+The ability to work with so many students, teachers, and administrators across our region is very exciting.
 The educational landscape is constantly changing and our programs need to meet these challenges.
-In my program tours I have seen the passion that our staff for their programs and how they work to provide authentic experiences for our students.
+In my program tours I have seen the passion our staff have for their programs and how they work to provide authentic experiences for our students.

 Tell us about your life outside Questar III

 My wife and I have five amazing children who are each different in their own unique way.
 My children range in age from 3-13 and attend the Greenville Central School District.
 When I am not at Questar III you can probably find me at a soccer game either coaching or watching one of our kids.
 In my spare time, I enjoy fishing and anything else that involves the outdoors.
 My favorite sports teams also happen to be from the three states that I have lived in, New York Yankees, Miami Dolphins, and New Jersey Devils.